DragonSenses/complete-ecommerce-store/journey.md

 What I want to add is a way to interact with each row.
 Going to add another column that contains the list of actions that allows the user to edit or delete a row.

+*What I did differently:* I'm separating the *Row Actions* logic into a different component called *Cell Actions* instead of placing it all in the Columns definition.
+We will still be using a Dropdown menu and TanStack table's API.

 Where we created the `columns.tsx`, we want to add another component named `cell-action.tsx`.

 `app\(dashboard)\[storeId]\(routes)\billboards\components\cell-action.tsx`